 FoodAPS National Household Food Acquisition and Purchase Survey

-ERS has expanded access to FoodAPS data by removing identifying variables and publishing public-use data files (see below).
-Users can now download the public-use data in three file formats: SAS, STATA, and CSV.
+Public-use FoodAPS data are available for download in three file formats: SAS, STATA, and CSV.
 If the public-use files are not sufficient for the researchers' needs, see the Data Access page for instructions about how to gain access to restricted-use data.

-The public-use files include the household-level and individual-level interview files, the food-at-home (FAH) and food-away-from-home (FAFH) event files, the FAH and FAFH item files, data from the Meals and Snacks form, a summary of the individual daily reporting status, household access to FAFH outlets and SNAP-authorized FAH retailers, and estimates of household SNAP eligibility.
+The public-use files include: The household-level and individual-level interview files, the food-at-home (FAH) and food-away-from-home (FAFH) event files, the FAH and FAFH item files, data from the Meals and Snacks form, household access to FAFH outlets, and SNAP-authorized FAH retailers.
 All codebooks and a User's Guide, providing an overview of the survey and data sets as well as general notes about using the data, are also available (see Documentation below).

 |Data Set||Last Updated||Next Update|